 Police will present the case to the District Attorney's Office, which could charge the juvenile with possession of an explosive device on school grounds, a felony.

 Hubbard said no one suspected the bomb before the boy gave it to a teacher, who then notified administrators.
 The school called police at 9:18 a.m.
-The bomb was capable of injuring people in its immediate vicinity had it gone off.
-Hubbard said the boy could have harmed or killed himself when he constructed and handled the device.

 "Whether or not he meant to construct something that dangerous, the simple fact is that it was a dangerous device," Hubbard said.
 "It sounds -so far - like it's going to be a kid who made a bad and dangerous mistake."